Chapter 7: Anti-Patterns

 Step 2: Identify Specific Issues

-"What specifically isn't working?
+"What specifically is not working?

 - Too long?